awslabs/aiops-modules/modules/mlflow/mlflow-image/README.md

-# Mlflow image module
+# Mlflow Image

 ## Description

-This module creates an mlflow container image and pushes to the specified ECR.
+This module creates an mlflow container image and pushes to the specified Elastic Container Repository.

 ## Inputs/Outputs